“Der Reich-Ranicki des jazz” Die Welt

 On 3 June 2001, Stuart Nicholson’s major feature on European Jazz, ‘Europeans Cut In With a New Jazz Sound and Beat,’ opened the prestigious Arts & Leisure section of the Sunday edition of the New York Times.
 It was one of the most talked about features on jazz in the USA for some while, The Chicago Reader noting, ‘By the end of the day it had been e-mailed all over the country on jazz lists…Village Voice referred to it the following week…and [radio] WBEZ built a programme around Nicholson’s thesis.’

-In March 2002 he spoke on the ‘Globalization of Jazz’ at the eighth Leeds International Jazz Education Conference (LIJEC) held at Leeds College of Music.
+In March 2002 he spoke on the effects of the ‘Globalization/Glocalisation of Jazz’ at the eighth Leeds International Jazz Education Conference (LIJEC) held at Leeds College of Music.

 In 2003, 2004, 2005, 2006, 2007 and 2008 Stuart Nicholson was a member of the international panel of judges for the prestigious European Jazz Prize given by the Austrian Music Council.

 In August 2003 he was invited to chair the panel of judge’s in the inaugural Australian Jazz Awards held in Melbourne.
 At the awards ceremony held in the Melbourne Hilton, his speech on Australian jazz followed the address of the Hon.
 Mary Delahunty MLA, Minister for the Arts.
-He also appeared on ABC’s (Australian Broadcast Corporation) version of Desert Island Discs while in Australia, talking about his career in music, and discussing his books published to date.
+He also appeared on ABC’s (Australian Broadcast Corporation) The Deep End, a version of Desert Island Discs, while in Australia, talking about his career in music, and discussing his books published to date.

-In September 2003 Stuart Nicholson was invited to speak at the second colloquium of the European Jazz Network, the EEC funded organisation of European jazz festival promoters and governmental organizations, held in Oslo.
+In September 2003 Stuart Nicholson was invited to speak at the second colloquium of the European Jazz Network, the EEC funded organisation of European jazz festival promoters and governmental organisations, held in Oslo.
+His subject was the globalisation/glocalisation of jazz.

-In October 2003, Stuart Nicholson gave an address on the ‘Changing Face of Jazz’ at the Tampere Jazz Festival, Finland.
+In October 2003, Stuart Nicholson gave an address on the ‘Changing Face of Jazz’ caused by globalisation/glocalisation of the music at the Tampere Jazz Festival, Finland.

 In March 2004 Stuart Nicholson chaired a panel discussion with Blue Note record executive Michael Cuscuna and the American saxophonist and bandleader Bob Mintzer at the tenth Leeds International Jazz Education Conference.